Reading Time: 4 minutes

 The post intends to communicate how marketers are leveraging this location information to create geofence campaigns driving higher engagements and conversions.

 With geofence, marketers can send relevant content or promotions to users.
-In geofencing, marketers can create fences and set-up triggers so when a device enters the ‘fence’ or the boundary defined, a push notification or an in-app message or an email is sent to the users.
+In geofencing, marketers can create fences and set-up triggers so when a device enters the ‘fence’ or the boundary defined, a push notification or an in-app message, or an email is sent to the users.

 With tools like MoEngage, you can create and maintain multiple Geo Fences across the globe and target your users with highly contextual messages.

 E-Commerce App: While buying in brick and mortar stores, customers tend to compare product prices and check the product availability on their e-commerce apps.
-E-commerce apps with a focus on Offline to Online (O2O) can set-up geofences around physical shopping destinations such as bookstores, malls, and retail chains to offer customers better deals and offer on products.
+E-commerce apps with a focus on Offline to Online (O2O) can set up geofences around physical shopping destinations such as bookstores, malls, and retail chains to offer customers better deals and offer on products.

 Music Or Movie App: Listening to music/watching videos is a favorite pastime when people are traveling.
-So, geofence around highway toll booths or famous food-joints along the highway will be perfect triggers for users who wish to listen to their playlist while traveling.
+So, geofence around highway toll booths or famous food joints along the highway will be perfect triggers for users who wish to listen to their playlist while traveling.

 Restaurant Or Deal Discovery: Weekends are a great time to explore the food options in the city.
 In Metros, a lot of your customers might be eating out on weekends.
-Create geofences around popular food places and send your customers info about the best places, newly launched places, activities etc.
+Create geofences around popular food places and send your customers info about the best places, newly launched places, activities, etc.

 Event Marketers: If the customers are attending an offline event (for ex.
 Auto Expo 2016), the marketers can create a geofence around the event for specific time duration and the customers can receive promotional offers when they enter or exit the event.

 Automobile App: Before buying new/old cars/bikes people do a lot of offline research.
-They prefer comparing products, checking out their specifications etc. Automobile apps can deploy geofences around the Car or Bike Distributors and remind users about “compare before you buy”; Radius should be kept smaller, as per the vicinity to the distributor.
+They prefer comparing products, checking out their specifications, etc. Automobile apps can deploy geofences around the Car or Bike Distributors and remind users about “compare before you buy”; Radius should be kept smaller, as per the vicinity to the distributor.

-Location-based marketing campaigns, when crafted smartly, touch the customer experience by offering time convenience and content relevance – leading to your users becoming your loyal customer and finally to your advocates.
+Location-based marketing campaigns, when crafted smartly, touch the customer experience by offering time convenience, and content relevance – leading to your users becoming your loyal customer and finally to your advocates.

 Like what you read?
 Hit subscribe and sign up for our monthly blog newsletter.

-Would you like to try your hands on location-based marketing campaigns and see how it can supercharge your marketing?
+Would you like to try your hands on location-based marketing campaigns and see how they can supercharge your marketing?
 Give us a tickle by clicking the button below and we will get in touch with you.